Freddyjr31/basic-store/README.md

 # basic-store
-basic model of a store web, develop in react with express and API rest service of https://fakestoreapi.com/
+basic model of a store web, develop in react, bootstrap express and API rest service of https://fakestoreapi.com/